 Step 5: Test and Evaluate

-With new teaching techniques, it is wise to first test on a small scale and then evaluate.
-For a semester, for example, you might forbid GAI tools in examinations but try using them in the classroom for specific tasks.
-Then, evaluate with your students and colleagues, and consider whether you want to use the tools more extensively in the future.
+By now, you may want to change something in your course.
+With any new teaching technique, it is wise to first test on a small scale and then evaluate.
+For a semester, for example, you might forbid GenAI products in examinations but try using them in the classroom for specific tasks, or vice versa.
+Test something, evaluate with your students and colleagues, and then consider your next steps.
+There are ideas in the Canvas course and in this free book.

 In the start of 2023 a working group was formed to discuss the use of GAI-tools in education.
 You can find the working group's report below.